fluffy/ietf/snowflake/draft-jennings-dispatch-snowflake.md

 .# Abstract

-Interactive Connectivity Establishment (ICE) (RFC5245) defines protocol machinery for 2 peers to discover each other and establish connectivity in order to send and receive Media Streams.
+Interactive Connectivity Establishment (ICE) (RFC5245) defines protocol machinery for two peers to discover each other and establish connectivity in order to send and receive Media Streams.